inoxlang/inox/docs/builtins.md

 ### tostr

+The `tostr` function converts its argument to a string-like value.
+Only the following types are supported: bool, int, byte-slice, rune-slice, path, host, url and all string-likes.
+### tostring

-The `tostr` function converts its argument to a string.
-Only the following types are supported: bool, int, str, byte-slice, rune-slice, path, host, url.
+The `tostring` function converts its argument to a string. `tostr` should always be used over `tostring`, unless you need a `string`, not a string-like value.
+Only the following types are supported: bool, int, byte-slice,  rune-slice, path, host, url and all string-likes.
 ### torune

 The `torune` function converts an integral value to a rune.